theupdateframework/taps/tap4.md

 3. If the targets metadata is a match across the specified threshold of repositories, return this metadata.

-4. If the metadata is not a match, or if none of the repositories signed metadata about the desired target, then the client should take one of the following actions:
+4. If the metadata is not a match, or if fewer than the threshold of repositories signed metadata about the desired target, then the client should take one of the following actions:

     4.1.
 If the terminating flag (per element C) is set to true, report that either the repositories do not agree on the target, or that none of them